T: +1 212 819 8853

 With more than 30 years of private and public legal experience, Ken is able to offer clients knowledgeable representation on a wide array of white collar and commercial litigation issues.
 Adept at navigating the most technically complex of cross-border cases, he has dealt with matters involving countries from across the globe.

-Ken has developed a strong track record of helping clients to deal with internal corporate and cross-border asset recovery investigations relating to the proceeds of fraud, insolvency and commercial bribery.
-He also supports clients faced with international criminal charges and related civil litigation, including cases arising under the USA PATRIOT Act, US Treasury Office of Foreign Assets Control (OFAC) regulations, Foreign Corrupt Practices Act (FCPA) and the Racketeer Influenced and Corrupt Organizations (RICO) Act.
+Since entering private practice, Ken has developed a strong track record of helping clients to deal with internal corporate and cross-border asset recovery investigations relating to the proceeds of fraud, insolvency and commercial bribery.
+He also has significant experience of supporting clients faced with international criminal charges and related civil litigation.
+These include cases arising under the USA PATRIOT Act, US Treasury Office of Foreign Assets Control (OFAC) regulations, the Foreign Corrupt Practices Act (FCPA) and the Racketeer Influenced and Corrupt Organizations (RICO) Act.

 Another area of particular strength for Ken is supporting clients faced with proceedings related to financial and economic sanctions, including those administered by OFAC against Iran, Iraq and Cuba.
 Committed to offering his clients comprehensive support, he has—unusually for lawyers in this area—both advised on and successfully litigated these issues.